pravine9/question-bank/README.md

 - **Simple actions** to review wrong answers or go home

 The summary page loads test results from localStorage and provides a read-only review experience without the ability to change answers.

+### Tab Management
+- Practice tests open in new tabs to preserve the main index page
+- When returning from test summary, the index tab is automatically refreshed with updated statistics
+- Practice history and question statistics are automatically updated when returning to the index page

 ## Adding Questions